wadetandy/vue-svg-icon-loader/README.md

 ## Contributing

-We want you to help make this even better.
+I want you to help make this even better.
 Please feel free to contribute; if you have any problems or feature suggestions, please open an issue on Github.

 ## License